albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 The above will not compile as variable `a` is marked final which means that variable `a` cannot change its value.

 The `Box` object is mutable, which means we can modify its state.
-While variable `a` is final, the object to which variable `a` points to is mutable and thus the object can be modified.
+While variable `a` is `final`, the object to which variable `a` points to is mutable and thus the object can be modified.

 #### How can we create immutable objects?